10 Questions All Beginning Dancers Ask

 1. What if I don't like my dance class after I sign up for it?

-It’s important because a bad fit can kill a wonderful experience.
+It’s important because a bad fit can ruin a wonderful experience.
 Don’t hesitate to ask each dance school about their refund policies.
 Or choose a dance school that posts flexible and accommodating policies, especially if you or your kids are taking beginning dance classes.

 Sometimes the class you choose just isn't a good fit.

-2. If I miss a dance class, can I get a refund or do make up classes?
+can I get a refund or do make up classes?

 Many dance schools do not refund the cost of the missed class but they will allow you to make up a class as long as it is done in the current semester.
+We offer refunds when makeups don't work for your schedule.

 Some schools have flexible up policies, others do not.
 Find out ahead of time what their polices are.